Today I’ll be treating myself to an itsy bitsy teeny weeny pity party here on the blog, after which…

 I feel a bit sad about it all.
 And not just because of the extra washing – both of clothes and body; both of which I find very boring even when done in normal quantities – or waking with bird nest hair, a strange mad cross between straight and curly, because I’ve got hot in the night.
 It is sad not to be able, anymore, to make babies, even though babies are mostly composed of poop and sick and have magical, soul-stealing properties that make their parents obsessed with said poop and sick – as if art, and literature, and science, and current affairs had simply stopped existing.
 I don’t want to get up in the night anymore to have my nipple nearly bitten off (true story) and slink back to sleep so tired that I literally didn’t care that blood was pouring down my top.
 But neither do I want to be perimenopausal.
 Ain’t life grand.

 But actually, yeah, my life is grand.
 And I need to remember that fact.
 I don’t have everything I want, of course; but, better than that, I have everything I need.
-I can ask for my old biddy drugs on the NHS (for now, at least…) and I can play piano when I’m sad and hug my daughter and sometimes, when I’m teaching, I see people look at me, like, ‘I never knew that before, what you’re saying, and now my life’s been changed a little bit’ and some of my lovely students buy me things like this:
+I can ask for my old biddy drugs on the NHS (for now, at least…) and I can play piano when I’m sad and hug my daughter and sometimes, when I’m teaching, I see people look at me, like, ‘I never knew that before, what you’re saying, and now my life’s been changed a little bit’.

 But it’s weird, I think.
 One day you’re a lion, enormous, roaring.
 Then one small thing in your universe changes and, suddenly, how fast you shrink.